tawez/CMakeUnit/README.md

 # CMakeUnit

 CMakeUnit is a small set of functions and macros useful when testing CMake code.
-There are two main scenarios how you can use CMakeUnit:
+There are three main scenarios how you can use CMakeUnit:

-1. TDD the code, functions or macro
+1. TDD the code, functions and macros
 2. Run part of the code in isolation
+3. Use `ASSERT_` checks in production code

 ## Project setup